arthiramraj/arthiramraj/README.md

 I’m always open to discussing data transformation, analytics strategy, cloud platforms, and emerging AI applications in enterprise environments.

-Apart from learning, I enjoy dancing, working out, reading and travelling.
+Apart from learning, I enjoy dancing :woman_dancing:, working out, reading and travelling.  :slightly_smiling_face:

 <!--
 **arthiramraj/arthiramraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: